dfsp-spirit/pyhaze/README.md

 **Fig.1**: *Noisy per-vertex data on a brain mesh (left), and the same data after smoothing (right).
 White represents NA values.*

 This is a Python implementation of the [haze package for R](https://github.com/dfsp-spirit/haze).
-The haze website offers a more detailed explanation of the use case.
+The haze website offers a more detailed explanation of the motivation and use cases.

 ## Development state